EudyContreras/NodeJS-Server-API-Template/README.md

   <dd>Create universal routings using the industry's standard react-router.
 React Router allows you to easily add navigateable pages to your application.
 It also works nicely with route-based code splitting</dd>

   <dt>Fast Refresh and Instant Feedback</dt>
-  Enjoy the best DX (Developer eXperience) with the power of HMR and Fast Refresh.
+  <dd>Enjoy the best DX (Developer eXperience) with the power of HMR and Fast Refresh.
 All the page content is updated real-time as you make changes.
-Both the server and client side of the application will hot reload with every change.
+Both the server and client side of the application will hot reload with every change.</dd>

   <dt>Internationalization support</dt>
   <dd>Scalable apps need to support multiple languages, easily add and support multiple languages with `react-intl`.</dd>